KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## What is it?

-React Native is a tool that allows developers to write native applications on both iOS and Android using one codebase and the familiar React model
+React Native allows developers to write native applications on both iOS and Android using the familiar React model

 Notes:
 React Native lets you build mobile apps using only JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI from declarative components.